mikoiv/AzureSentinel-AWSGuardDuty/README.md

 Since the Logstash server now has hardcoded secrets for accessing both AWS and Azure, it is important to decide what is a good security baseline for the server.

-* Make sure only the relevant people have access to the server and remember to do access reviews and make sure the Logstash configuration files have correct ACLs.
+* Make sure only the relevant people have access to the server, remember to do access reviews, make sure the Logstash configuration files have correct ACLs.

 * Evaluate changing the configuration to utilize Logstash [Secrets keystore](https://www.elastic.co/guide/en/logstash/current/keystore.html) for storing the AWS and Azure secrets.